Diamondbacks vs. Blue Jays Player Props Betting Odds

-Player props are available for Bo Bichette and Corbin Carroll, among others, when the Toronto Blue Jays host the Arizona Diamondbacks at Rogers Centre on Friday at 7:07 PM ET.
+Sportsbooks have set player props for Vladimir Guerrero Jr., Corbin Carroll and others when the Toronto Blue Jays host the Arizona Diamondbacks at Rogers Centre on Saturday at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!